spencer-scw/linear-random-qa/README.md

 2. **File**:
    Create an `apikey.txt` file in the project root containing only your API key.

+You can obtain a key on Linear by going to Settings > Security and Access > Create new API key.

+It only needs read access to run this application.

 ## Usage

 Run the script using: